 $ORACLE_SIDvariable when you have sourced the Oracle environment to your shell.

 For example, if you are running Confluence on the same server as the Oracle database, with the above

 lsnrctl status output, you would use one of the following URLs:

-The URL can be used in either a direct JDBC connection or a datasource.
+The URL will be a direct JDBC connection.

 See the Oracle JDBC FAQ for more information on Oracle JDBC URLs.

 6. Test your database connection

 In the database setup screen, hit the Test connection button to check: